bbellanger/birds_network/README.md

 pyenv global 3.9.10
 ```

-D) Now that Python 3.9 is installed, you can create a virtual environment with pyenv-virtualenv.
+4) Now that Python 3.9 is installed, you can create a virtual environment with pyenv-virtualenv.
 If you don't have pyenv-virtualenv installed, you can install it by running:
 ```bash
 pyenv install pyenv-virtualenv
 ```